lemuelpjr/js-code-challenges/README.md

 I'll mainly use it during my 100 days of code challenge.

-Until this version all the exercises are outputed on the browser console.
+Until this version all exercises are outputed on the browser console.